rust-lang/book/src/ch06-02-match.md

 }
 ```

-Another useful feature of match arms is that they can create bindings to parts
+Another useful feature of match arms is that they can create variables for parts
 of the values that match the pattern.
 From 1999 through 2008, the U.S. printed
 quarters with different designs for each of the 50 states on one side.
 The other
 coins did not get state designs, so only quarters have this extra attribute.
 We